 Summer 2021 – Restrictions in Greece

 This article about summer 2021 will no longer be updated.
-If you are travelling to Greece from 13 September 2021 onwards, please refer to these two articles:
+If you are travelling to Greece from 22 November 2021 onward, please refer to these two articles:

 Since May 14th, Greece has been welcoming travellers into the country.
 This is an ideal time to visit popular islands like Santorini or Mykonos.
 We visited five islands in May and June – you can see an overview of our budget here.